-The CEO will hold the overall executive responsibility to give effect to health and safety management arrangements.
-Such arrangements will be designed and implemented to ensure, so far as is reasonably practicable, the health and safety of all employees and that of the Trust's pupils, contractors, volunteers and members of the public.
+The CEO will hold the overall executive responsibility to give effect to health, safety and welfare management arrangements.
+Such arrangements will be designed and implemented to ensure, so far as is reasonably practicable, the health, safety and welfare of all employees and that of the Trust's students, contractors, volunteers and members of the public.
 To achieve these goals, the CEO will:

-- set objectives and monitor management performance to verify that senior leaders are meeting their health and safety accountabilities; - ensure that the necessary financial and other resources are provided to meet the Trust's objectives for health and safety; - introduce and participate in appropriate means of consultation and communication with employees and their health and safety representatives; and - ensure that adequate competent health and safety advice and assistance is available to undertake the measures needed to comply with statutory requirements.
+- set objectives and monitor management performance to verify that senior leaders are meeting their health, safety and welfare responsibilities; - ensure that the necessary financial and other resources are provided to meet the Trust's objectives for health, safety and welfare; - introduce and participate in appropriate means of consultation and communication with employees and their health, safety and welfare representatives; and - ensure that adequate competent health, safety and welfare advice and assistance is available to undertake the measures needed to comply with statutory requirements.